gayathripittu/Database_Administrator_Projects/Query_Optimization/readme.md

 ### Query Optimization

-This project aims to optimize SQL queries for performance and efficiency in the AdventureWorks2017 database.
-Each query example demonstrates techniques to enhance query speed and resource usage in SQL Server.
+This project focuses on optimizing SQL queries using the AdventureWorks sample database provided by Microsoft Learn.
+The project aims to identify slow-running queries and refine them for improved efficiency.
+This involves analyzing execution plans, applying optimization techniques, and comparing query execution times before and after optimization.

 ## Table of Contents
 - [Prioritize Selecting Specific Fields](#prioritize-selecting-specific-fields)